 In addition to your academic programme, we build a core programme into your timetable to help you to develop skills and qualities that will enable you to successfully move into your preferred Post 18 route.
 The core programme comprises a Tutorial Period, Core RE and Enrichment.

 As a Year 12 student, you will be part of a Year 12 form group.
 We have a registration period each day and you will also have an hour of Tutorial per week with your form group.
-During Tutorial, we follow a programme of activities designed to help you to be a successful Level 3 student and to provide all of the guidance you will need to successfully apply to your chosen Post 18 pathways.
-Some examples of our Year 12 tutorial sessions are; the inter-form debating competition, time management and mental health and personal wellbeing.
+During Tutorial, we follow a programme of activities designed to help you develop a successful Level 3 student mindset and to provide all of the guidance you will need to apply to your chosen Post 18 pathways.
+Some examples of our Year 12 tutorial sessions are; VESPA mindset, the inter-form debating competition, time management and mental health and personal well being.
 We also have visiting speakers such as the Drive for Life Team and Gap Year providers.
 As you move into Year 13, the focus on Post 18 continues and we spend much of the first term devoting time to university, apprenticeship and employment applications before delving into a programme of ‘Leaving the Roost’ survival tips for when you move away from home!